Neutrophil swarming

 Neutrophil swarming is a type of coordinated neutrophil movement that acts in response to acute tissue inflammation or infection.
-The term comes from the swarming characteristics of insects that are similar to the behavior of neutrophils in response to an infection.
+The term comes from the swarming characteristics of insects that are similar to the behavior of neutrophils in response to an Infection.
 These processes have mostly been studied in tissues of mice and studies of mouse ear tissue has proved to be very effective at observing neutrophil movement.
 Neutrophil swarming typically aggregates at surface layers of tissue so the thin nature of the mouse ear tissue makes for a good model to study this process.
 Additionally, zebrafish larvae have been used for the study of neutrophil movement mainly because of their translucence during the first few days of their development.
 With transgenic lines that fluorescently label zebrafish neutrophils, the cells can be tracked by epifluorescence or confocal microscopy during the course of an inflammatory response.
-Through this method, specific subpopulations of neutrophils can be tracked and their origin and fate during the induction and resolution of inflammation is observed.
+Through this method, specific subpopulations of neutrophils can be tracked and their origin and fate during the induction and resolution of Inflammation is observed.
 Another advantage for using zebrafish to study neutrophil swarming is that adaptive immunity for this organism does not develop until around 4 weeks of age.
 This allows for the study of neutrophil movement and other host immune responses independent of adaptive immune responses.

+History

+Originally, neutrophils were once seen as a solely homogenous (of the same type) populations but as of late, there had been discoveries that show that this is not the case.
+Instead, they are a mixture (heterogeneity) of mature neutrophils as they have been divided based on their production of cytokine expression of TLR (toll-like receptors), activation of macrophages in immunological responses, and host resistance, and lastly, in vitro angiogenesis and tumorigenesis.

+Communication

+Neutrophils have two different forms of communication: homotypic and heterotypic.
+Homotypic communication, which is between a neutrophil and another neutrophil, is involved in the signaling when their bodies are fighting infections and inflammation.
+In order to carry out this type of communication, the neutrophils must cross the vascular endothelium and the basal membrane to pass into the interstitial space (IF).
+These are assisted by chemoattractant gradients as well as signal relays that interact between the neutrophils to carry out this signaling.
+In addition with communication with each other, the neutrophils must also communicate with the leukocytes (white blood cells) that are directly involved with immunological functions in the bodies of the neutrophils.
+This would be considered the heterotypic form of communication (neutrophil to leukocyte).
+Some of the functions of heterotypic communication include regulating when effector molecules are distributed, conducting immune responses, and also leaving lasting effects on cells even once they have been removed.
+This type of communication can also be referred to as cross-talk.